Albert-Ma/albert-ma.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Computer Science at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](https://www.ucas.ac.cn/), China.
-My supervisor is Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/~gjf/).
+I am a Ph.D. student in Computer Science at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](https://www.ucas.ac.cn/), advised by Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/~gjf/).
+I also work with [Yixing Fan](http://www.bigdatalab.ac.cn/~fanyixing/) and [Ruqing Zhang](http://www.bigdatalab.ac.cn/~zhangruqing/).
 My research interests are in leveraging pre-trained language models to understand and enhance information retrieval (IR), including but not limited to understanding relevance modeling in IR, designing tailored for IR pre-training objectives, efficient ranking framework and etc.

 ### Education